xyproto/orbiton/README.md

 * Some unicode runes may disrupt the text flow.
 This is generally not a problem for editing code and configuration files, but may be an issue when editing files that contains text in many languages.
 * `o` may have issues with large files (of several MB+).
 For normal text files or source code files, this is a non-issue.
 * Using backspace near the end of lines that are longer than the terminal width may cause the cursor to jump.
+* Using `ctrl-\` to comment or uncomment code at the very last line of a file may result in odd behavior.
 * Middle-click pasting (instead of pasting with `ctrl-v`) may only paste the first character.
 * The smart indentation is not always smart.